ANIV-AntonIvanov/ANIV-AntonIvanov/README.md

 - 👋 Hi, I’m @ANIV-AntonIvanov
-- 👀 I’m interested in learning front-end
+- 👀 I’m interested in learning: front-end development
-- 🌱 I’m currently learning front-end basics
+- 🌱 I’m currently learning: front-end basics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on: building a more intuitive software and technology
-- 📫 How to reach me just text me here
+- 📫 How to reach me just: text me here

 <!---
 ANIV-AntonIvanov/ANIV-AntonIvanov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.